jarelleboac/guyFieriSaysHappyBirthday/README.md

 ## Improvements
-Deploy to Heroku
-Function to clean csv
+Deploy to Heroku, Function to clean csv

 ## Quickstart
 ### Running the bot